-The 18th International Conference on Computational Urban Planning and Urban Management (CUPUM)
+The 18th International Conference on Computational Urban Planning and Urban Management (CUPUM) in Montreal, Canada

 For 32 years, CUPUM has been one of the premier international conferences for the exchange of ideas and applications of computing technologies to address a diverse range of social, managerial, and environmental problems impacting urban planning and development.
-In 2023, the CUPUM conference is focusing on collaborative, multidisciplinary and inclusive urban transformations, where future cities are made together.
+In 2023, the CUPUM conference focused on collaborative, multidisciplinary and inclusive urban transformations, where future cities are made together.

 CUPUM Montreal 2023

 20-22 June 2023

 The City of Montreal is a hotspot of urban technology innovation.
 In 2019 the City was awarded the largest prize from Infrastructure Canada’s Smart City Challenge Program, $50 million prize for its proposal to improve mobility and access to food.
 Additionally, Montreal is a major global hub of AI in Canada, leading deep learning research at research institutions like Montréal Institute for Learning Algorithms (MILA).
 McGill University and Université de Montréal, combined, have over 250 researchers and doctoral students in fields related to AI and is the largest academic global community in these fields.

 Montreal is a colorful, eclectic city that combines European culture with a North American way of life.
 Montreal is rich and culture.
 Montreal is the largest city in the Canadian province of Quebec, the second-largest in Canada and the 9th-largest in North America.
 The city is known for its universities, festivals, art and culture, history, and food.
 The city is an island just off the Saint Laurent River, which leads into the Atlantic Ocean.
 In Montreal, people have turned the island 90 degrees to its side: in other words, people will say South is East, facing Old Port.
 While you are here, wondering along the historical buildings or the concomitant underground labyrinth, we also recommend you pay a visit to the following sites.